sudheerj/javascript-interview-questions/README.md

 13. ### What is a higher order function

-    A higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.
+    A higher-order function is a function that either accepts another function as an argument, returns a function as its result, or both.
+This concept is a core part of JavaScript's functional programming capabilities and is widely used for creating modular, reusable, and expressive code.

-    The syntactic structure of higher order function will be as follows,
+    The syntactic structure of higher order function will be explained with an example as follows,

       ```javascript
+      // First-order function (does not accept or return another function)
       const firstOrderFunc = () =>
-      console.log("Hello, I am a First order function");
+        console.log("Hello, I am a first-order function");

+      // Higher-order function (accepts a function as an argument)
-    const higherOrder = (ReturnFirstOrderFunc) => ReturnFirstOrderFunc();
+      const higherOrder = (callback) => callback();

+      // Passing the first-order function to the higher-order function
       higherOrder(firstOrderFunc);
       ```

-    You can also call the function which you are passing to higher order function as callback function.

-    The higher order function is helpful to write the modular and reusable code.
+    In this example:

+    1. `firstOrderFunc` is a regular (first-order) function.

+    2. `higherOrder` is a higher-order function because it takes another function as an argument.

+    3. `firstOrderFunc` is also called a **callback function** because it is passed to and executed by another function.

     **[⬆ Back to Top](#table-of-contents)**